David Goodall (botanist): Early life and education

-Goodall was born in Edmonton, Middlesex (now London), England on 4 April 1914 to parents Isabel Blanche (née Harlow) and Henry William Goodall.
+Goodall was born in Edmonton, Middlesex (now part of London), England, on 4 April 1914 to parents Isabel Blanche (née Harlow) and Henry William Goodall.
 He was educated at Stationers' Company's School and St Paul's School, London, where an interest in chemistry later turned to biology.
 Goodall completed his Bachelor of Science degree in 1935 followed by a Doctor of Philosophy degree in 1941, both at the Imperial College of Science and Technology, where he was mentored by F. G. Gregory.
 His PhD research was conducted at East Malling Research Station in Kent on assimilation in the tomato plant.
 Goodall stated that he was not allowed to join the armed forces during World War II while undertaking his doctorate.
 He underwent a medical examination for the Royal Navy, but as soon his boss heard of this he refused to release any of his researchers, claiming they were "much more important to the world of agriculture than the war effort".

 Research and career

-In 1948, Goodall moved to Australia to become senior lecturer of botany at the University of Melbourne.
-From 1952 to 1954, he served as reader in botany at the then University College of the Gold Coast (now University of Ghana) where he worked in the cocoa industry.
+Goodall worked as a plant physiologist for the West African Cocoa Research Institute in Tafo, Gold Coast (now Ghana), from 1946 to 1947.
+In 1948, he moved to Australia to become senior lecturer of botany at the University of Melbourne.
+He again lived in the Gold Coast from 1952 to 1954, serving as reader in botany at the then University College of the Gold Coast (now University of Ghana).
 He received a Doctor of Science degree from the University of Melbourne in 1953.
-He then returned to England to take a position as professor of agricultural botany at the University of Reading, which he held from 1954 to 1956.
-From 1956 to 1967, he was a research scientist at various Commonwealth Scientific and Industrial Research Organisation (CSIRO) divisions in Australia.
-He then moved to the United States, serving as professor of biology at the University of California, Irvine, from 1967 to 1968, and professor of systems ecology at Utah State University from 1968 to 1974.
+He then returned to England to take a position as professor of agricultural botany at the University of Reading, which he held from 1954 to 1956 before moving back to Australia.
+From 1956 to 1967, he was a research scientist at various Commonwealth Scientific and Industrial Research Organisation (CSIRO) divisions in Australia, and was honorary reader in botany at the University of Western Australia from 1965 to 1967.
+He was naturalised as an Australian citizen in 1961.
+Goodall worked in the United States from 1967 to 1974.
+He was professor of biology at the University of California, Irvine from 1967 to 1968 and professor of systems ecology at Utah State University from 1968 to 1974.
 He then returned to Australia and was again affiliated with CSIRO until his formal retirement in 1979.

 After retiring, Goodall continued with CSIRO until 1998 as an Honorary Research Fellow in the Division of Wildlife and Ecology, and in 1998 became Honorary Research Associate at the Centre for Ecosystem Management at Edith Cowan University.
 Over the course of his career Goodall supervised four doctoral and ten masters students, and even into retirement served on the editorial boards of several scientific journals, including Vegetatio and Annual Review of Ecology and Systematics.